mcjc29/WDI_Project_2/README.md

 # WDI-30 Project 2 - Women's Services

-I created an app to rate women's services (LIST) to enable women to choose a service not solely based on location but on how they were treated and the quality of advice they received.
+I created an app to rate women's services (Pregnancy Support, Sexual Health & Contraception, Domestic & Sexual Abuse) to enable women to choose a service not solely based on location but on how they were treated and the quality of advice they received.
 I integrated full CRUD functionality for users and focused primarily on the user registration/login functionality, and aggregate rating functionality.

 This is a full-stack, RESTful Express app built using Node.js, MongoDB, JavaScript, EJS, SCSS and Bootstrap.
 It has been designed with mobile in mind and is responsive.